funilrys/PyFunceble/docs/usage.rst

                                 Installed value: False
         -ip IP                Change the ip to print in the hosts files.
                                 Installed value: '0.0.0.0'
+        --json                Switch the value of the generation of the json list of domain.
+Installed value: False
         --less                Output less informations on screen.
 Installed
                                 value: False
         --link LINK           Download and test the given file.